-After identifying your needs (or must-haves), it's time to consider the more general green flags in a relationship, which function as indicators that it’s okay to keep feeling out the person and relationship, says House.
+After identifying your needs (or must-haves), one of House's relationship tips is to consider the more general green flags in a relationship, which function as indicators that it’s okay to keep feeling out the person and relationship.
 “A green flag means this [person] is safe and you should proceed,” she adds.
+They're healthy relationship signs, and also signal relationship compatibility.

 “A green flag means this [person] is safe and you should proceed.” —Laurel House, relationship expert

-Of course, there are differences between what might constitute a green flag for one individual versus another.
-This is why introspecting on your personal needs is so crucial.
+Of course, there are differences between what might constitute green flags in a person for one individual versus another.
+This is why introspecting on your personal needs is so crucial, and can also help you identify your own good and bad relationship habits.
 That said, there are certain universal green flags in a relationship that experts say we can all benefit from identifying.

-7 green flags in a relationship, according to experts
+7 examples of green flags in a relationship, according to experts

 1. They establish and maintain eye contact